 The Programme comprises three Awards annually: a winner and two runners-up.
 The winning project receives DKK 2 million and the runners-up DKK 0.5 million each to support research over 3 years.

-The recipients will be invited to submit an article from their perspective to Diabetologia and will be invited to give an award lecture at the Future of Precision Medicine Symposium 2023, which will be held in November 2023 at the Novo Nordisk Foundation, Copenhagen.
+The recipients will be invited to submit an article from their perspective to Diabetologia and will be invited to give an award lecture at the Future of Precision Medicine Symposium 2023, which will be held on 9-10 November 2023 at the Novo Nordisk Foundation, Copenhagen.

 The applications will be reviewed by a specialised and independent ad hoc committee organised by the EFSD, and the Novo Nordisk Foundation donates the money accompanying the Award.